LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 as the object defining the tests.

-When using the `logtalk_tester` automation script, use the `-f tap` option to generate the `tap_report.xml` files on the test set directories.
+When using the `logtalk_tester` automation script, use the `-f tap` option to generate the `tap_report.xml` files in the test set directories.

 When using the `test/3` dialect with the TAP format, a `note/1` option whose argument is an atom starting with a `TODO` or `todo` word results